Ninel Krutova: Biography

 Krutova competed for the Dynamo Moscow club from 1943 and was nine times National Champion in the platform events and four times Springboard champion, she competed for her country for eight years from 1952.
 Krutova made her Olympic debut when she was 25 years old at the 1952 Summer Olympics, where she finished in fourth place in the 3 metre springboard and 14th in the 10 metre platform, four years later she was competing in the 1956 Summer Olympics, and in her only event the 3 metre springboard she finished in 10th place.
 Rome was the setting for the 1960 Summer Olympics, and in her third Olympics she was the bronze medal in the 10 metre platform, and also finished in fifth place in the 3 metre springboard even though she went in to the final round in second place.

-Before he success at the 1960 Olympics, Krutova won the gold medal at the 1958 European Aquatics Championships in the springboard event, and then followed it up with a silver medal four years later at the 1962 European Aquatics Championships.
+Before her success at the 1960 Olympics, Krutova won the gold medal at the 1958 European Aquatics Championships in the springboard event, and then followed it up with a silver medal four years later at the 1962 European Aquatics Championships.

-In 1964 Krutova started coaching for the Dynamo team then at the turn of the century she was coach the Russia Veterans Sports Team.
+In 1964, Krutova started coaching for the Dynamo team, then at the turn of the century, she was a coach to the Russian Veterans' Sports Team.
 Krutova has also been awarded the Order of the Badge of Honour.

+On 3 January 2026, Krutova turned 100.